jnozzi/cocoadev.com/markdown/CocoaDevIsHardToUseOnAnIPhone.md

 ----

-....and you'd want to use General/CocoaDev on an iPhone because?
+....and you'd want to use CocoaDev on an iPhone because?

 ----